juiproject/jui-stack/README.md

 # Getting started

-The best way to get started is to follow the [Getting started](https://juiproject.github.io/jui-stack/#/intro_gettingstarted) guide in the [Documentation](https://juiproject.github.io/jui-stack/).
+The best way to get started is to follow the [getting started](https://juiproject.github.io/jui-stack/#/intro_gettingstarted) guide in the [product documentation](https://juiproject.github.io/jui-stack/).
 This will:

 1. Ensure you have the required software installed.
 2. Guide you through creating a simple JUI project.